rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

    mean(CUST_INSUR_LTV$LTV)
   ```

-Your result should be: 2.068 for the number of dependents.
-Knowing the actual mean (average) LTV for the dataset will be useful later for reference purposes.
+For the number of dependents your result should be: 2.068.

+Note that knowing the actual mean (average) LTV for the dataset will be useful later for reference purposes.
 You results should show a mean LTV of 22266.67.

-14. Statistical exploration: Check MODE (i.e., the most frequently occurring observation for an attribute)
+14. Data Exploration: Check MODE for the N_OF_DEPENDENTS attribute (i.e., the most frequently occurring observation for this attribute)

   ```
   x <- CUST_INSUR_LTV$N_OF_DEPENDENTS